elsaVelazquez/airline_tweets_nlp/README.md

 ![PCA1](images/pca_animation.gif "PCA1")
 ![PCA2](images/pca_animation_no_users.gif "PCA2")

 Although there is still a lot of overlap between the sentiment classes, it certainly looks better in the second animation.
-Essentially, the graph on the right was clustering simply based on the tagged airline, with little hope for finding structure aligning with the tweet sentiment.
+Essentially, the first analysis was forming clusters simply based on the tagged airline, with little hope for finding structure aligning with the tweet sentiment.

-It is worth noting that three principal components really only accounts for a small proportion of the variance seen in the data.
+It is worth noting that three principal components only accounts for a small proportion (< 5%) of the variance seen in the data.

 ![SCREE Plot](images/scree_plot.png "SCREE Plot")